aicell-lab/aicell.io/content/authors/songtao/_index.md

 - Cycling
 - Console games

-## Education

-- 2020-2023, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences, Master of Biological and Pharmaceutical Engineering
-- 2016-2020, Huazhong Agricultural University, Bachelor of Bioinformatics

 ## How My Expertise Fits into the AICell Lab

 My expertise in machine learning and lab automation makes me a good fit for the AICell Lab.
 I thrive in collaborative environments and have experience working closely with researchers from different territories on projects.